ISA-SRBP/esa-user-guide/README.md

 ```
 cd ~/mycroft-core # or where ever you cloned Mycroft-core

-activate the virtual environment
+# activate the virtual environment
 source venv-activate.sh

-Install opencv-python
+# Install opencv-python
 pip install opencv-python
 ```

 ### 4.1.2 Test Taking Pictures

-Go to cvAPI/test/testOpencv.py, the major function is the take_photo().
+Go to `cvAPI/test/testOpencv.py`, the major function is the `take_photo()`.
 When you call the function, it opens a window to show what the camera sees, and after 50 frames, it will close the window automatically and take a picture.
-Then save the image in the test/photo folder, named with a time stamp.
+Then save the image in the `test/photo` folder, named with a time stamp.

 When we later use the function in Mycroft application, it will be a little different, but the logic is the same.
 Now you just need to make sure your OpenCV library and camera works well.